 TD will match donations up to $1 million to support Children's Miracle Network hospitals

-TORONTO, Dec.
-2, 2011 /CNW/ - For the 17th consecutive year, TD Bank Group is rallying Canadians to support Children's Miracle Network, a non-profit organization dedicated to saving and improving the lives of children by raising funds for children's hospitals.
-TD will help make miracles happen this December by matching donations, up to $1 million, made in support of the local Children's Miracle Network member hospital.
+HAMILTON, ON, Dec.
+8, 2011 /CNW/ - TD Bank Group is rallying Hamiltonians to support McMaster Children's Hospital, part of Children's Miracle Network, a non-profit organization dedicated to saving and improving the lives of children by raising funds for children's hospitals.
+TD will help make miracles happen this December by matching donations, up to $1 million, made in support of hospitals that are members of Children's Miracle Network.

-To date, TD and its customers have donated more than $42 million to Children's Miracle Network.
-"We know that many of our employees and customers have been touched by their own experiences at their local Children's Miracle Network hospital.
-We're proud to support the important work of the doctors, nurses and staff - as well as the brave children who they serve," said Tim Hockey, President and CEO, TD Canada Trust.
-"Together, TD and our customers raised over five million dollars last year, I'm hopeful we can exceed that in the year to come," he added.
+"We know that many of our employees and customers have been touched by their own experiences at Children's Miracle Network hospitals.
+We're proud to support the important work of the doctors, nurses and staff - as well as the brave children they care for," said Derek Dias, Branch Manager, TD Canada Trust.

 How to donate:

-TD Canada Trust customers can choose to support Children's Miracle Network by setting up automated monthly donations in-branch or online by logging into EasyWeb and clicking on "Special Requests" followed by "Make a Donation" from the menu on the left hand side of the screen.
+TD Canada Trust customers can also choose to support Children's Miracle Network by setting up automated monthly donations in-branch, by calling EasyLine at 1-866-222-3456 or online by logging into EasyWeb and clicking on "Special Requests" followed by "Make a Donation" from the menu on the left hand side of the screen.

 TD Community Giving